sanyassyed/sf_eviction/README.md

         # To check that all is configured correctly and that your CLI is configured to use your created project use the command
         gcloud info
         ```
+1. **SSH Key Creation** : Generate ssh keys which will be used to connect to the VM.
+[Documentation](https://cloud.google.com/compute/docs/connect/create-ssh-keys)

+    ```bash
+        cd ~/.ssh
+        ssh-keygen -t rsa -f ~/.ssh/id_eviction -C project_user -b 2048
+        # Remember the passphrase as you need it when sshing into the machine
+    ```
+    Now two keys should be created in the .ssh folder id_eviction (private key) and id_eviction.pub (public key)

 1. **Set env variables:** Add the following values to your .env file
     * GCP_PROJECT_ID - the one you entered above
     * GCP_SERVICE_ACCOUNT_NAME - name to assign to your service account